matthiku/cSpot/readme.md

 # The Church Service Planning Online Tool.
 Create your own service planning database.
 Deploy for your church and allow others to participate.
+Present your songs in a slideshow fashion via a projector.
+Provide chords, lyrics and sheetmusic for musicians.

 As a free and open source project, you can download ('clone') the sources and run the tool from your own web site.